 To say that the Florida heat can kill enthusiasm in even the biggest of fans is no understatement.
 With this knowledge in mind, we are here to show you how to Stay Cool at Walt Disney World when it’s hot.

 To which I earn a small commission, at zero cost to you!

 Leave the long sleeves and trousers at home because it’s going to be a hot one.
 Make sure your clothes are breathable, quick to dry and lightweight.
-While they aren’t the greatest of designs, Underarmour is famous for their light and water repelling fabrics.
+While they aren’t the greatest of designs, Underarmour is famous for its light and water-repelling fabrics.

 Don’t bust out the tank tops and short shorts either.
 That hot Florida sun is going to make any and all surfaces too hot to touch directly with your sensitive bare behind and your shoulders are going to burn faster than you can reapply sunscreen.
 Try a capped sleeve and something that protects the back of your legs while sitting.

 There are many contraptions out there that will help you beat the heat at Walt Disney World.
 A misting fan, stroller fan and cooling towel are high on the list of magical devices that do exactly what they are promising.
 A gentle spritz of water from your refillable water bottle can make all the difference when waiting in weather-exposed queues.

 Visit the Parks in the Morning and Evening.

 While this isn’t our favourite piece of advice, it is the most practical.
 Use your EMH to tour the Parks bright and early in the morning, then return to the hotel for a mid-day break.
 This can include anything from a quiet lunch break in the cafeteria, a nap in the hotel room or a small shopping spree nearby.
 Anything to get out of the shadeless parks and into some less crowded Air Conditioned buildings.